AceBurgundy/FitPulse/README.md

 * 🧠 **Smart Program Matching**
   Automatically suggests tailored workout routines based on questionnaire results

-* 🌐 **PWA Support**
-  Installable as a native-like app on mobile and desktop with offline access

 * 📱 **Responsive Interface**
   Modern, responsive design using React for seamless experience across devices